UoMResearchIT/shell-programming-course/_episodes/04-subshells_and_functions.md

 lend themselves to modern functional programming practices.
 There are some tricks which can help though.

-Arguments can be passed to functions, in a similar manner as for scripts and programs:
+Arguments can be passed to functions, in a similar manner as for scripts and programs, as you learnt in the introduction to bash lessons:
 ~~~
 readingargs () { echo $#; echo $1; echo $2; }
 readingargs "arg1" "arg2"